• Academic Technology

 5. Students in flipped classrooms perform better

-Every instructor is looking for a more rewarding teaching experience; one that is engaging and directly benefits their students.
-As with any change, the tendencies of administrators and other stakeholders to be conservative means that for the flipped classroom to succeed, it also needs to show results where they count — at test time.
+Every instructor is looking for a more rewarding teaching experience—one that is engaging and directly benefits their students.
+As with any change, the tendencies of administrators and other stakeholders to be conservative mean that for the flipped classroom to succeed, it also needs to show results where they count—at test time.

 A Modern Pedagogy for Today’s Students

-The majority of students in school today were born into a world where the internet and personal computers were commonplace and information has never been more than a quick visit to Google away.
-They’ve carried mobile phones in their pockets since childhood and regularly communicate with each other not only through phone calls and text messages, but also through a myriad array of apps that enable communication in a thousand different ways.
+The majority of students in school today were born into a world where the Internet and personal computers were commonplace and information was never more than a quick visit to Google away.
+They’ve carried mobile phones in their pockets since childhood and regularly communicate with each other not only through phone calls and text messages but also through a myriad array of apps that enable communication in a thousand different ways.

 Today video is a standard feature of every smartphone, tablet, laptop, and digital camera available, and a host of new websites, social networks, and mobile apps have emerged to support video sharing.
 In the US, three-quarters of teenagers visit YouTube daily, watching the latest music videos and viral hits no doubt, but also spending an increasing amount of time on informational, how-to, ‘edutainment’, and other content geared for self-led learning.